We look at how you can use Dotscience to explore relationships between hyperparameters & metrics

 You can also toggle the views between multiple optimisations by selecting it from the Summary statistic field.

-We have demonstrated Hyperparameter tuning on a simple machine learning model using an Sklearn grid search.
+We have now demonstrated Hyperparameter tuning on a simple machine learning model using an scikit-learn grid search.
 You can visualise the effect of tuning the params on the graph and specifically zoom into runs where the summary statistics go off the charts.